mpumelelomsane/mpumelelomsane/README.md

 <p align="left">I’m an IT Graduate(82% aggregate) and Software Developer with a "quality-first" obsession.
 My mission?
 Building scalable, high-quality applications using Java, Python, C#, and JavaScript, then testing them until they’re bulletproof.
 I focus on the intersection of performance and reliability.

+During my studies , I have consistently looked beyond just "making code work".
+I believe that software is only as good as its reliability, which is why I have proactively expanded my skills in both Manual & Automated testing using varied tools.

+I have a proven ability to communicate technical concepts effectively having worked as a Coding & Robotics Mentor and I'm a firm believer in continuous learning and documentation.
+In my spare time I document my QA findings and experiments in how I mantain high-quality standards in every every line of code I write.
+Feel free to check out my[Technical blog - Engineering For Quality]["https://medium.com/@mpumeymsane"]

+For now let's take a stroll and see what I have been working on.

 ## 🎯 What I bring to the table:

 👩‍💻**Full-stack Versatility**:  Fluent in Java, Python, C#, and JavaScript.</li>